VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 I trusted they so much so when I faced task of showing paged result, I didn't have any doubts to use [Jetpack Paging library](https://developer.android.com/topic/libraries/architecture/paging).
 It was a mistake.
-During the usage of Jetpack Paging library I had experienced many technical challenges because of it.
+During the usage of Jetpack Paging library I had experienced many technical challenges.
 So this article not just a nagging about my pain, it also includes workaround which I used.
 If you use Jetpack Paging I believe you'll find them useful.